/usr/bin/mv [-fi] source target_file

 Affirmative responses are processed using the extended regular expression defined for the yesexpr keyword in the LC_MESSAGES category of the user's locale.
 The locale specified in the LC_COLLATE category defines the behavior of ranges, equivalence classes, and multi-character collating elements used in the expression defined for yesexpr.
 The locale specified in LC_CTYPE determines the locale for interpretation of sequences of bytes of text data a characters, the behavior of character classes used in the expression defined for the yesexpr.
 See locale(5).

 See attributes(5) for descriptions of the following attributes:

 A -- permits the user to mark explicitly the end of any command line options, allowing mv to recognize filename arguments that begin with a -.
-As an aid to BSD migration, mv will accept - as a synonym for --.
-This migration aid may disappear in a future release.
+As an aid to BSD migration, mv accepts - as a synonym for --.
+This migration aid might disappear in a future release.